djvill/APLS/doc/how-to-use/browse-participants.md

 ## Filtering participants

-The <span class="keyterm">filter menu</span> at the top of the _participants_ page lets you find participants that match certain criteria.
+The <span class="keyterm">filter menu</span> at the top of the <span class="apls-page">Participants</span> page lets you find participants that match certain criteria.

 {% include screengrab.html src="browse-participants/browse-participants-filter-menu.png" %}

 Underneath the **Participants** heading is the match count, which shows the number of participants that currently fit the criteria of your filters.

 {:.note}
-> The default filter for the _participants_ page is to show all participants categorized as a "Main speaker" who have at least 1 transcript in APLS.
+> The default filter for the <span class="apls-page">Participants</span> page is to show all participants categorized as a "Main speaker" who have at least 1 transcript in APLS.
 > As shown above, there are 34 participants in APLS who meet this criteria.

 The nine filter fields correspond to the columns in the participant list directly below the filter fields: